Christopher J. Cronin

 Completed Papers

-What Good are Treatment Effects without Treatment?
-Mental Health and the Reluctance to use Talk Therapy (with Matthew Forsstrom and Nicholas Papageorge), Review of Economic Studies [in press] (2024), NBER working paper 27711
+11. What Good are Treatment Effects without Treatment?
+Mental Health and the Reluctance to use Talk Therapy (with Matthew Forsstrom and Nicholas Papageorge), Review of Economic Studies 92 (2025), NBER working paper 27711

 Published article: